daftpy/dtracker_engine/README.md

 -   **Effects Processing:** Implementing a basic effects chain (e.g., Delay, Filter) for each track.
 -   **MIDI Input:** Adding support for real-time MIDI keyboard input to trigger samples.
 -   **Offline Rendering:** A feature to export the final mix to a `.wav` file.
+-   **Architectural Refinements:** Investigating moving the master clock out of individual playback units and into the `PlaybackManager` to handle global song-level synchronization.

 ## Requirements